List of tallest buildings in Vietnam

 Landmark 81 is currently the tallest building in Vietnam.

 This list of tallest buildings in Vietnam ranks skyscrapers in Vietnam by height.
-The tallest building in Vietnam is the 81-storey Landmark 81 in Ho Chi Minh City, which was completed in 2018 at the height of 461.2 m.
+The tallest building in Vietnam is the 81-storey Landmark 81 in Saigon (Ho Chi Minh City], which was completed in 2018 at the height of 461.2 m.
 It is the seventeenth tallest building in the world.

 Skyscrapers of Hanoi are scattered across the western and southern parts of the city, most notably in Nam Từ Liêm, Cầu Giấy, Thanh Xuân and Hoàng Mai districts.
 This is because the city centre around Hoàn Kiếm district has a height restriction to preserve the old traditional and French colonial architecture.
 Skyscrapers of Ho Chi Minh City are mostly around the city centre in District 1, District 7 and Bình Thạnh.

 Cities with the most high-rise buildings

 Hanoi and Ho Chi Minh City are the two largest cities in Vietnam, and are also the two cities with the most high-rise buildings, with the number of buildings in two cities equal to are 432 and 243 respectively.